manuelangladatort/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Auditory Perception and Cognition
+- Cultural Evolution
 - Empirical Aesthetics
-- Cultural Evolution
-- Music Cognition and Behaviour
-- Massive Online Experiments
-- Sonic testing and audiobranding
+- Sonic Testing and Audiobranding

 # Education to show in About widget
 education: